webrogue-runtime/webrogue-runtime.github.io/posts/platform_windows.md

 ## Implementation details

-AOT artifacts for Windows are compiled using official MSVC toolchain.
+AoT artifacts for Windows are compiled using official MSVC toolchain.
 CRT is linked statically.

 OpenGL ES emulation is provided by [ANGLE](https://chromium.googlesource.com/angle/angle).